jhajikv-ji/NO-1RDP/README.md

 * Do the following settings => Select text-input && Drag mouse [right]
 * ![alt text](https://github.com/jhajikv-ji/no/blob/main/image.jpg?raw=true)
 * Use Hackers' keyboard [play store]
-* Return to workflow
+* Now pro user can click on upper-right button and click on default .
-* Click 1st link
+* But for new users - Click 1st link [ obviously from workflow output ]
 * Ctrl-Shift-Alt-Enter [ or swipe left ] - for clipboard
 * Enjoy